 Large tree: crochet as explained in the pattern above.

-Thread a ribbon or twine through the top and tie ends together.
+Thread a ribbon or twine through the top and tie the ends together.

 Add a bow, bell, wooden beads, or all sorts of loveliness to your Christmas tree and hang it!